National Library Week

 National Library Outreach Day

 Outside the library's walls, librarians are meeting their patrons where they are.
-Whether it's a bookmobile stop at the local elementary school, services provided to community homes, or library pop-ups at community gatherings, these services are essential to the community. - in parks, schools, town squares, and more.
+Whether it's a bookmobile stop at the local elementary school, services provided to community homes, or library pop-ups at community gatherings, these services are essential to the community.
 National Library Outreach Day celebrates the library professionals who make it happen.

 Take Action for Libraries Day

 Library advocates across the country stand united on Take Action for Libraries Day, an annual day of action during National Library Week!
 From Congress to local library boards, our elected officials need to hear from library supporters at all levels of government.
-This year, advocates are joining together to tell Congress to protect the freedom to read and stand against censorship.
+Stay tuned for more information!

 Participate